dyanabutler/writing-samples/marketContent/angle3Tencent.md

 Are you wondering how it’s possible you’ve been a gamer your whole life and never heard about Tencent?
 Yeah, me too.
 And that’s because Tencent is [“a ‘silent’ investor.”](https://www.ft.com/content/422e3bd4-6c0c-493c-b888-883d331a89b9) Slippery-snaking their way into over three dozen international video game companies while [Beijing is increasingly adding more restrictions to Chinese youth’s access to entertainment](https://www.gamesindustry.biz/china-games-trade-body-calls-for-more-restrictions-on-minors-playing-video-games)

 So what’s next for Tencent?
 With Biden imposing restrictions on China's access to certain technology, how will this affect Tencent's expansion plans?
 As the world's biggest game company, will it be able to weather the storm or will it suffer major setbacks?

-Stay tuned as we delve deeper into Tencent's plans and the impact of U.S. restrictions on China's tech industry.

 ### Tencent's Gaming Empire and Controversies